Pop-ups are a controversial subject. So much so that the inventor even apologized for them.

 Whatever you offer, make it good!

-Of course, these seven principles aren’t the end all be all of pop up conversion optimization.
+Of course, these eight principles aren’t the end all and be all of pop-up conversion optimization.
 But, they will help to keep you from making any major errors.

-The result was mostly positive, but there are a few who had bad experiences.
-Here are a few of the responses we got.
+The results were mostly positive, and only a few had bad experiences.
+Here are some of the responses we got.

 Andrea Marks of Aphrodite and Antoinette: